javadkavian/English2Persian-translation/README.md

 ## Training
-Obviously this model is very large and needs to be trained on very powerfull gpus.To train this model, I used the `google colab` service but as the free usuage of gpu is limited, I had to train the model for only one epoch, store its state in a checkpoint and wait for 24 houurs to access the gpu one more time.Doing so, I trained the model for <span style='color:green;'>**12**</span> epochs, which is defienetly not sufficient but got some results that ensures the model architecture is truely implemented.
+Obviously this model is very large and needs to be trained on very powerfull gpus.To train this model, I used the `google colab` service but as the free usuage of gpu is limited, I had to train the model for only one epoch, store its state in a checkpoint and wait for 24 hours to access the gpu one more time.Doing so, I trained the model for <span style='color:green;'>**12**</span> epochs, which is defienetly not sufficient but got some results that ensures the model architecture is correctly implemented.

 ## Results
 In this section, we can see some results of the model after being trained on <span style='color:green;'>**200k**</span> samples